 - Learning and Teaching Culture: In addition to the overarching values and ethics of the university, the New Jersey School of Architecture is dedicated to optimism, diversity and solidarity, professional conduct, constructive evaluation and instruction, collaborative community, health and wellbeing, time management and school-life-work balance, respectful stewardship and space management, and well-rounded enrichment.
 The pedagogy of architecture and design is as complex as it is rewarding, and as dynamically evolving as the people who learn and teach it.
 This understanding resides at the core of the NJSOA Learning and Teaching Culture Policy. - Canvas: This course will use the learning management system CANVAS as the repository for all readings assignments and project assignments.
 All student work must be uploaded in the appropriate assignment folders.
 To access CANVAS, you must have a UCID account with NJIT. - Kepler Archiving: Students must upload copies of their assignments to the new KEPLER 5 system found under the KEPLER tab in CANVAS "Modules".
-CANVAS assignments folders are automatically ported to KEPLER, although students will need to initiate a separate KEPLER upload.
+CANVAS assignments folders are

+- automatically ported to KEPLER, although students will need to initiate a separate KEPLER upload.
 The new KEPLER has an improved interface for easier batch uploading.
 Any file, regardless of file size, or type can be uploaded, although .pdfs and .jpegs are recommended to ensure viewability. - Academic Integrity: Academic integrity and honesty are of paramount importance.
 Cheating and plagiarism will not be tolerated.
 The NJIT Honor Code will be upheld, and any violations will be brought to the immediate attention of the Dean of Students.
 All students are responsible for upholding the integrity of NJIT by reporting any violation of academic integrity to the Office of the Dean of Students.
 The identity of the student filing the report will remain anonymous.
-All students are expected to adhere to the University Code on Academic Integrity link_and to the Code of Student Conduct_link. - Absences: The NJIT office of the Dean of Students (DOS) maintains a way for students to explain absences that instructors can use to regulate absenteeism.
+All students are expected to adhere to the University Code on Academic Integrity link and to the Code of Student Conduct link. - Absences: The NJIT office of the Dean of Students (DOS) maintains a way for students to explain absences that instructors can use to regulate absenteeism.
 By providing verifiable documentation through filing an online Student Absence Excuse Request form related to the absences within 14 days, a student can ask for accommodation and that their absences not affect their grade.
 Once the absence has been verified, the DOS will communicate with the instructor.
 Nonetheless, the DOS only verifies documentation, and it remains the instructor's discretion to provide any accommodation and the student's responsibility to follow up with the instructor.
 Accepted reasons for absence include bereavement, medical concerns, military activity, legal obligations, or university-sponsored events.

-ARCH483 Special Topics: AI in Architecture Schedule | Spring 2024
+ARCH662 Special Topics: AI in Architecture Schedule | Spring 2024

-Week 1 Jan 16 & 19
+Week 1 | Jan 16 & 19

-Course overview and introductions

-Assignment 1: Text-to-Image Generative AI
+Course overview and introductions Assignment 1: Text-to-Image Generative AI

-Week 2 Jan 23 & 26
+Week 2 | Jan 23 & 26

-Lecture & readings discussion

 Generative AI - group presentation (Jan 26)

-Week 3 Jan 30 & Feb 2
+Week 3 | Jan 30 & Feb 2

-Lecture & readings discussion

-Week 4 Feb 6 & 9
+Week 4 | Feb 6 & 9

-Lecture & readings discussion

-Week 5 Feb 13 & 16
+Week 5 | Feb 13 & 16

-Lecture & readings discussion

-Week 6 Feb 20 & 23
+Week 6 | Feb 20 & 23

-Lecture & readings discussion

-Week 7 Feb 27 & Mar 1
+Week 7 | Feb 27 & Mar 1

 Project proposals

-Week 8 Mar 5 & 8
+Week 8 | Mar 5 & 8

-Consultations

-Week 9 No classes - NJIT Spring Break
+Week 9 | No classes - NJIT Spring Break

-Week 10 Mar 19 & 22
+Week 10 | Mar 19 & 22

-Consultations

-Week 11 Mar 26 (Mar 29 is Good Friday)
+Week 11 | Mar 26 (Mar 29 is Good Friday)

 Group presentation

-Week 12 Apr 2 & 5

-Consultations

-Week 13 Apr 9 & 12

-Consultations

-Week 14 Apr 16 & 19

 Project presentations

-Week 15 Apr 23 & 26

 Studio Final Reviews

-Week 16 Apr 30
+Week 16 | Apr 30

 Final submission

 Note: Schedule is subject to change.